 Farol do Arnel (Arnel’s lighthouse, if translated) is the oldest lighthouse in the Azores.
-Located in the extreme northeast of the island of São Miguel, this private construction has a privileged location overlooking the immensity of the sea and is one of the tourist attractions that most impress visitors to this island.
+Located in the extreme northeast of the island of São Miguel, this private construction has a privileged location overlooking the immensity of the sea.
+It is one of the tourist attractions that most impresses visitors to this island.

 - Learn about the ancestors;